damongolding/immich-kiosk/README.md

 Offline Mode allows you to download assets for offline viewing.
 This feature is useful when you want to view your photos without an active connection to Immich (after download).

+### Why it's useful:
+Offline Mode is ideal for setups where maintaining a live connection to Immich might be costly or inefficient.
+For example, if your Immich storage is hosted on a NAS with disks that spin down to save power, using Offline Mode prevents Kiosk from constantly triggering disk spin-ups.

 ### Limitations of Offline Mode

 When using Offline Mode, some Kiosk features are unavailable.
 These include: